Uzès, France

 Getting to Uzès

-From the airport in Paris it is possible to take the TGV (High-speed Rail) through France to Nimes or Avignon - journeys of approximately 3 hours.
+From the airport in Paris it is possible to take the TGV (high speed rail) through France to Nimes or Avignon - journeys of approximately 3 hours.

-Car hire is readily available at both Nimes and Avignon stations, or alternatively, catch the modern air-conditioned Egard bus (€1.50).
+Car hire is readily available at both Nimes and Avignon stations, or alternatively, catch the modern air-conditioned local bus service for €2.00.

 Links - Further Information